-While somewhat successful in clearing HBV from the blood, PegIFN/IFN $\alpha$ 2b has significant side effects.
+While somewhat successful in clearing HBV from the blood, PegIFN/IFN $\alpha 2b$ has significant side effects.
 These include irritability, flu-like symptoms, nausea, weight loss, cytopenias, depression, suicidal tendencies, thyroid dysfunction, hyperlipidemia, alopecia, skin rash, ophthalmic changes, and dyspnea.
-Side effects are reportedly milder with PegIFN $\alpha$ 2b [21].
+Side effects are reportedly milder with the PegIFN $\alpha 2b$.

 Hepatitis B suppressive therapy is accomplished with medications categorized as nucleoside or nucleotide analogues.
 The available nucleoside and nucleotide analogues target viral transcription of HBV at three different locations in the process of DNA synthesis.
-Medications available for this indication include adefovir, lamivudine, entecavir, and tenofovir.
-Entecavir and tenofovir (both tenofovir dipovoxil fumarate [TDF] and tenofovir alafenamide [TAF]) are recommended individually as first line therapy, with TDF the preferred agent for pregnant patients [33].
-Adefovir and lamivudine are classified as "non-preferred" therapy [21].
+Medications available for this indication include adefovir, lamivudine, entecavir, telbivudine, and tenofovir.
+Entecavir and tenofovir (both tenofovir dipovoxil fumarate [TDF] and tenofovir alafenamide [TAF]) are recommended individually as first line therapy, with TDF the preferred agent for pregnant patients [79].
+Adefovir, lamivudine, and telbivudine are classified as "non-preferred" therapy.
 While the manufacturers of emtricitabine have never sought approval for HBV monotherapy, the drug is very similar chemically to lamivudine and many single-tablet regimens available for treatment of HIV include tenofovir and emtricitabine.
-Based on these facts, research has been conducted to confirm the efficacy of emtricitabine in the treatment of chronic HBV and have found it to be non-inferior to lamivudine [33].
-Studies have shown that combination therapy is only advantageous in limited circumstances in which there is resistance to one of the approved first-line monotherapy agents [16; 34; 35].
+Based on these facts, research has been conducted to confirm the efficacy of emtricitabine in the treatment of chronic HBV and have found it to be non-inferior to lamivudine [79].
+Studies have shown that combination therapy is only advantageous in limited circumstances in which there is resistance to one of the approved first-line monotherapy agents [49; 57; 55].

 Several of the medications effective in suppressing HBV are also useful in HIV treatment, with higher doses indicated for HIV suppression than for HBV suppression.
 In persons coinfected with HIV and HBV, utilizing tenofovir along with lamivudine or emtricitabine in the HIV regimen will also produce HBV suppression.
-Because use of HBV suppressive doses of adefovir, entecavir, lamivudine, tenofovir, and emtricitabine can result in resistance of HIV to these agents and/or other closely related HIV medications, even at the higher HIV dosages, HIV treatment guidelines now recommend that patients with HIV/HBV co-infection persons be placed on an antiretroviral two-drug combination effective against both HBV and HIV [36].
+Because use of HBV suppressive doses of adefovir, entecavir, lamivudine, tenofovir, and emtricitabine can result in resistance of HIV to these agents and/or other closely related HIV medications, even at the higher HIV dosages, HIV treatment guidelines now recommend that patients with HIV/HBV co-infection persons be placed on an antiretroviral combination effective against both HBV and HIV, even if the HIV [51].